Swarthe/pass-rs/README.md

 ## TODO: dependencies

-- rustc and cargo
+- `rustc` and `cargo`
-- internet connection only for standard installation
+- Internet connection (for initial installation and updates)
-- unix system (currently only tested on arch linux)
+- Unix system (currently only tested on Arch Linux)

 ## License